ymyke/cardio/README.md

 - Smooth "state" changes such as map -> fight, fight won / fight -> map, game over, ...
 - Resolve the shield deadlock and general deadlock issue.
 Cf. `_has_computer_won` in fightvnc.
+- Add deadlock resolver.
+  - Shields introduce deadlocks.
+  - See also notes in FightVnC.

 # MVC Thoughts